YorkURobotics/Software-Team-Entrance-Task-React/README.md

 1. **Task List** - A list of all tasks.
 2. **TODO Page and Completed Page** - Two different pages to display tasks you have left and the ones that are completed.
-3. **Task Description** - Provides description and/or notes for tasks.
+3. **Task Description** - Provides a description and/or notes for tasks.
 4. **Due Dates** - Lets you specify due dates for tasks (if they have one).
 5. **Add Task** - Lets you add a new task to the task list.
 This is where the user would input all the task information (due dates, description, tags, etc.).
 6. **Task Completed** - Functionality to complete a task.
-7. **Delete Task** - Lets you delete a task such that it is neither on the TODO Page nor the Completed Page.
+7. **Delete Task** - This lets you delete a task such that it is neither on the TODO Page nor the Completed Page.
 8. **Export List** (Optional) - A button that lets you download all the current tasks as a JSON object.

 ### Unique Feature: